Hydrology- and Soils-focused Ancillary files for JULES:

 (7) SOIL THERMAL PROPERTIES: I need to use equations for soil thermal properties (heat capacity and heat conductivity) that are updated from what is available in ANTS.
 Basically, ANTS uses equations for soil heat capacity (hcap) and soil heat conductivity (hcon) from Jones (2008) that I believe are actually completely incorrect.
 I have rederived these equations myself from first principles and checked the sources quoted in Jones (2008) and I now have corrected versions, but I have not yet published these myself (although they are implemented in GENHSA).
 Since I became aware of this situation in early 2022, I have been testing my new versions of these equations to see how much difference it makes to use them.

-(8) ROTATED AND VARIABLE-RESOLUTION GRIDS: Finally, because I use a variety of different grids in my current projects, I needed a script that could calculate ancillary files whatever my required grid resolution and extent, as well as being able to handle graticular grids (e.g. 0.25° resolution, N96 and Nxxx resolution), rotated grids (e.g. UTM, OSGB36) and variable-resolution grids (e.g. UKCP).
-To be fair, I think ANTS can do all of this, but I believe it's a bit tricky (involving preparing some files 'by hand' using Iris first), but my script has been generalised and these options can be simply chosen in a straightforward menu, which means I can avoid having to use Iris.
+(8) ROTATED AND VARIABLE-RESOLUTION GRIDS: Finally, because I use a variety of different grids in my current projects, I needed a script that could calculate ancillary files whatever my required grid resolution and extent, as well as being able to handle graticular grids (e.g. 0.25° resolution, N96 and Nxxx resolution), rotated grids (e.g. UTM, OSGB36, AMM15, UKV) and variable-resolution grids (e.g. UKCP, UKV).
+To be fair, I think ANTS can do all of this, but I believe it's a bit tricky (involving preparing some files 'by hand' using Iris first), but my script has been generalised and these options can be simply chosen in a straightforward menu, which means I can avoid any of these 'by hand' steps.

 ** A note about terminology: "regular grid" is a much-abused term and can often mean that the grid has constant resolution in terms of degrees (i.e. not variable resolution like UKCP or UKV) or that the grid is graticular (i.e. the X,Y of the grid are lines of equal longitude and latitude; the grid is unrotated)

-(9) PROVENANCE: The most important reason I use GENHSA rather than ANTS, however, is because using this I know exactly where all the data comes from (and can therefore justify it in a write-up).
+(10) PROVENANCE: Finally, the most important reason I use GENHSA rather than ANTS, however, is because using this I know exactly where all the data comes from (and can therefore justify it in a write-up).
 Using ANTS it still pulls in many files with rather cryptic filenames and no provenance information in the NetCDF headers, which is a significant problem.
+My scripts add attribute data to all NetCDF layers describing in detail where each layer comes from (and its units).

 I am not currently engaged with the development of ANTS, but I do have a long-term hope that some of the scripts I have coded up here can be used to improve ANTS and give it some of the functionality I feel is missing above, which I believe would make the ancillaries it creates more suitable for land surface (rather than atmospheric) simulation.
 My scripts are still being validated, but when that has been achieved I would be very open to the idea of working with a Python-developer in order to achieve this.